MicrosoftDocs/sql-docs/docs/2014/reporting-services/dev-guide/creating-the-web-service-proxy.md

 ms.assetid: b1217843-8d3d-49f3-a0d2-d35b0db5b2df
 caps.latest.revision: 43
 author: "douglaslM"
-ms.author: "carlasab"
+ms.author: "douglasl"
 manager: "jhubbard"
 ---
 # Creating the Web Service Proxy
   A client and a Web service can communicate using SOAP messages, which encapsulate the input and output parameters as XML.
 A proxy class maps parameters to XML elements and then sends the SOAP messages over a network.
 In this way, the proxy class frees you from having to communicate with the Web service at the SOAP level and allows you to invoke Web service methods in any development environment that supports SOAP and Web service proxies.

- There are two ways to add a proxy class to your development project using the [!INCLUDE[msCoName](../../../includes/msconame-md.md)] [!INCLUDE[dnprdnshort](../../../includes/dnprdnshort-md.md)]: with the WSDL tool in the [!INCLUDE[dnprdnshort](../../../includes/dnprdnshort-md.md)], and by adding a Web reference in [!INCLUDE[msCoName](../../../includes/msconame-md.md)] [!INCLUDE[vsprvs](../../../includes/vsprvs-md.md)].
+ There are two ways to add a proxy class to your development project using the [!INCLUDE[msCoName](../../includes/msconame-md.md)] [!INCLUDE[dnprdnshort](../../includes/dnprdnshort-md.md)]: with the WSDL tool in the [!INCLUDE[dnprdnshort](../../includes/dnprdnshort-md.md)], and by adding a Web reference in [!INCLUDE[msCoName](../../includes/msconame-md.md)] [!INCLUDE[vsprvs](../../includes/vsprvs-md.md)].
 The following sections discuss this subject in further detail.

 ## Adding the Proxy Using the WSDL Tool
- The [!INCLUDE[dnprdnshort](../../../includes/dnprdnshort-md.md)] SDK includes the Web Services Description Language tool (Wsdl.exe), which enables you to generate a Web service proxy for use in the [!INCLUDE[dnprdnshort](../../../includes/dnprdnshort-md.md)] development environment.
-The most common way to create a client proxy in languages that support Web services (currently C# and [!INCLUDE[msCoName](../../../includes/msconame-md.md)] [!INCLUDE[vbprvb](../../../includes/vbprvb-md.md)]) is to use the WSDL tool.
+ The [!INCLUDE[dnprdnshort](../../includes/dnprdnshort-md.md)] SDK includes the Web Services Description Language tool (Wsdl.exe), which enables you to generate a Web service proxy for use in the [!INCLUDE[dnprdnshort](../../includes/dnprdnshort-md.md)] development environment.
+The most common way to create a client proxy in languages that support Web services (currently C# and [!INCLUDE[msCoName](../../includes/msconame-md.md)] [!INCLUDE[vbprvb](../../includes/vbprvb-md.md)]) is to use the WSDL tool.

  **To add a proxy class to your project using Wsdl.exe**